captainalan/pelican-test/content/corona-virus-022.md

 Through all of this, I see the "reality" (or *biology*) of the whole COVID-19 situation is still far from clear/resolved.

-Among other reasons, this is why I have focused by blog here I'm what I'm thinking, pscyhologizing, and speculating versus trying to tell you all *the facts* about what is going on.
+Among other reasons, this is why I have focused in this blog on *what I'm thinking*, *pscyhologizing*, and *speculating* rather than trying to tell you all *the facts* about what is going on.
 I still think we don't know much; though, I think that many of the ideas I've been writing about here have been useful to me navigating these difficult times.